kaitlynhh/pet-adoption-app/README.md

 - Adoption application status updated for pet: Bob by user Lars.
 New status: submitted
 - Pet added to shelter: Moki
 - Adoption story added by user: Lars

+## Phase 4: Task 3
+### Reflection on the Design

+The UML diagram represents my current design of the application.
+There are lots of opportunities to improve the maintainability, robustness, extensibility for this application.
+- First, in the pets class, it's adoption status, and gender, species can be "enum" insted of "string.
+By doing that, we can prevent the value being mistyped by the user, so we can avoid inconsistences and errors.
+We can do the same thing for the user's role and the application status as well.
+- Second, I found my code for AdoptionAppGUI has some redundency among some methods for creating panels and buttons.
+Also, the current GUI class handles multiple responsibilities in one single class.
+If I have more time, I will refactoring this GUI class.
+I will divide the class into smaller components, use delegation for common UI tasks.
+Also, I can create a new class to manage the menu of my main features.
+By doing these things, each class can handle less responsibilities, and it will be easier to debug.
+- Moreover, I can introduce abstract classes for action panel.
+In an abstract viewing class, I can include some shared behaviors for 'viewing available pets', 'viewing applications'.
+And also the corresponding concrete classes, 'viewing available pets' and 'viewing applications will extends this abstract viewing class.
+In an abstract submitting class, I can include some shared behaviors for submitting informations.
+Then create some concrete classes, 'submit applications', 'report stray pet', 'submit stories' and make them extends the abstract submitting class.
+By doing this, the GUI function can be more clear and concise.
+And it will be more flexible ( easier) if I want to add new features to this Application.